 There’s nothing like a good ol’ fashioned home aged whiskey.
 And there’s nothing for a funeral director like an enjoyably distracting hobby, one that doesn’t take too much time and results in a fine liquor when finished.
 Personalize it here.

 Oh, and that “Well Seasoned Whiskey Connoisseur” sign hanging in the background?
 You can get it personalized here.

 4. Old-Fashioned City Morgue Plaque

 Pine wood carved plaque that says “City Morgue.”
-This is a classy gift idea for a funeral director’s office, exhuding old-world charm and elegance with a hint of Dickensian intrigue.
+This is a classy gift idea for a funeral director’s office, exuding old-world charm and elegance with a hint of Dickensian intrigue.
+Get yours made here.